Armored Vehicles

 BTR-MD RakushkaEarlier BTR-D successor

-The earlier BTR-MD was a turretless airborne transport vehicle in the BMD-3/BMD airborne line; the BTR-MDM is described as the improved follow-on using BMD-4M-family components.
+The earlier BTR-MD was a turretless airborne transport vehicle in the BMD-3/BMD airborne line, and Object 955 attribution is strongest for this predecessor designation; the BTR-MDM is described as the improved follow-on using BMD-4M-family components.

 Sources: Army Recognition BTR-MDM, GlobalSecurity BTR-MD Rakushka